JonasKlamroth/QIn/ReadMe.md

 - To run a single test run JJBMC as described in the previous section on one of the Benchmark-Java-files.
 - To run all benchmarks and reproduce the results shown in the paper just run the script "runPerformanceTests.sh".
 To do so make sure of two things:
-    - multitime is installed on your system:
+    - multitime is installed on your system (for Debian):
     ```
     sudo apt-get install multitime
     ```
-    - the scripts uses bashisms so make sure the script is run in a bash shell:
+    - the script uses bashisms so make sure the script is run in a bash shell:
     ```
     bash ./runPerformanceTests.sh
     ```

-## Running Benchmark for qubits and gates
-- To run the Benchmarks for different number of qubits and gates we prepared the folder PerformanceTests.